 What are Microplastics?

-• Definition and Sources
+- Definition and Sources

 Microplastics are microscopic particles of plastic, typically measuring less than 5 millimetres in size.
 They originate from various sources, including the breakdown of larger plastic debris, microbeads in personal care products, synthetic fibres shed from clothing, and even the degradation of larger plastic items.
-The pervasive nature of these particles raises concerns about their ubiquity in the environment.
+The pervasive nature of these particles raises concerns about their ubiquity in the environment. - Types of Microplastics

 Microplastics come in different forms, classified into two main categories: primary and secondary.
 Primary microplastics are intentionally manufactured at a microscopic scale, such as microbeads in cosmetics and pellets used in industrial processes.
-Secondary microplastics result from the degradation of larger plastic items through weathering, sunlight, and mechanical forces.
+Secondary microplastics result from the degradation of larger plastic items through weathering, sunlight, and mechanical forces. - Ubiquity in the Environment

 Microplastics are now found in almost every corner of the planet, from the deepest ocean trenches to the highest mountain peaks.
 Their ability to travel vast distances through air and water currents underscores the global nature of the issue.
 Studies have detected microplastics in soil, freshwater ecosystems, marine environments, and even in the air we breathe, highlighting the far-reaching consequences of plastic pollution.